The dual complex of $\mathcal{M}_{1,n}(\mathbb{P}^r,d)$ via the geometry of the Vakil--Zinger moduli space: Introduction

 We investigate the dual complexes of two classes of mapping spaces to projective space.
 There are three natural directions for generalization. \begin{itemize} \item \textit{Genus}: The moduli space $\mathcal{M}_{2,n}(\mathbb{P}^r,d)$ of maps from genus two curves to $\mathbb{P}^r$ admits a modular normal crossings compactification in the work of Battistella and Carocci \cite{battistellacarocci}.
 As their work builds on the perspective of \cite{rspw}, it would be interesting to describe the strata and the dual complex of their compactification.

 \item \textit{Target}: As we shall see in Section \ref{sec:dualcomplex}, the deformation retraction of the virtual dual complex can be adapted to any (smooth, projective) target that has Picard rank one.
-To apply this contractibility argument to other targets such as Grassmannians, one would need an understanding of the geometry of mapping spaces from \textit{irreducible} curves of genus zero or one to the target. \item \textit{Computation}: The description of the dual complex can be seen as an enrichment of the top weight cohomology $\mathrm{Gr}^W_{2\delta}H^k(\mathcal{M}_{1,n}(\mathbb{P}^r,d))$ and $\mathrm{Gr}^W_{2\delta}H^k(\mathcal{M}_{0,n}(\mathbb{P}^r,d))$.
+It would be interesting to apply this contractibility argument to the boundary complexes of mapping spaces to other targets such as Grassmannians. \item \textit{Computation}: The description of the dual complex can be seen as an enrichment of the top-weight cohomology $\mathrm{Gr}^W_{2\delta}H^k(\mathcal{M}_{1,n}(\mathbb{P}^r,d))$ and $\mathrm{Gr}^W_{2\delta}H^k(\mathcal{M}_{0,n}(\mathbb{P}^r,d))$.
 Another direction of extending the results is to pursue the full cohomology of the spaces $\Mbar_{0,n}(\mathbb{P}^r,d)$, $\widetilde{\M}_{1,n}(\mathbb{P}^r,d)$ and their interiors.
-This is being carried out in the ongoing work \cite{ds} of the second author.
-While the boundary of the stable maps $\mathcal{M}_{1,n}(\mathbb{P}^r,d)\subset \Mbar_{1,n}(\mathbb{P}^r,d)$ is less well-behaved, ongoing work of the authors \cite{ksdih} aims to compute the $S_n$-equivariant Euler characteristics of the compactification via torus localization. \end{itemize}
+This is being carried out in the ongoing work \cite{ds} of the second author. \end{itemize}